 - Tasty Tours.
 A little farther down the road, the warm staff at Arrowhead Spring Vineyards will welcome you into the tasting room, where you can sip a dry red or try a riesling or chardonnay.
 In season (from May to October), call ahead and book a $25 tour, which includes an educational vineyard walk, a facility tour, barrel samples and a wine tasting with bread, cheese and fruit accompaniments.

 - Sweet Treats.
-Across the street from Flight of Five, make a palate-cleansing pit stop at Lake Effect Artisan Ice Cream.
+Make a palate-cleansing pit stop at Lake Effect Artisan Ice Cream.
 The small shop specializes in oddball-yet-delicious flavors like Couch Potato (vanilla ice cream, swirls of caramel and peanut butter, and chocolate-covered potato chips from local chocolatier Platter’s) and Sponge Candy (chock-full of the region’s signature sweet), all made in small batches using locally sourced ingredients.
 Or, for a quick shot of espresso made with beans roasted in small batches, stop by Steamworks Coffee, also near the winery.

 - Bold Flavors.
 Intrepid tasters (and those who make use of the spill bucket) should head north toward Lake Ontario to Chateau Niagara Winery, owned by a friendly and knowledgeable husband and wife team.
 Try the Bulls Blood, a dry red made in the Hungarian tradition.

 - Black Magic.
 Continue north to Black Willow Winery, situated near the banks of Lake Ontario, for a wine and chocolate pairing, or sample from their award-winning lineup of mead.